xis24/system_design/notes_ch3.md

 - no free space for new key -> split into two half-full page -> parent page is updated

-By this algo, tree remains balanced, B-tree with N-keys always has depth log(n).
+By this algorithm, tree remains balanced, B-tree with N-keys always has depth log(n).
 4 level tree of 4KB pages with branching factor 500 can store up to 256TB

-In order to prevent crash B-tree DB to leave oraphan page, it's common to include an additional data structure on disk: a write-ahead log(WAL, or redo log) This is append-only file to which every B-tree modification must be written before it can be applied the page of tree itself.
+In order to prevent crash B-tree DB to leave orphan page, it's common to include an additional data structure on disk: a write-ahead log(WAL, or redo log) This is append-only file to which every B-tree modification must be written before it can be applied the page of tree itself.

 Concurrency is protected by _latches_